rafraser/theia/USAGE.md

 python -m theia.projects.palette_apply -h
 ```

-### Formatting

-Formatting is done with [Black](https://github.com/psf/black).

-### Tests
+### Continuous Integration

+All PRs and commits are automatically checked using Github Actions.

 Testing is done with the standard **unittest** library.
 To run tests from the root directory: `python -m unittest`

+Formatting is done with [Black](https://github.com/psf/black).
+Style is checked as part of the CI process.

+## Blender

+Some of these scripts utilise Blender **2.91** to generate 3D models.
+In order for these scripts to function, you will need to have Blender installed and added to your PATH.

-## Additional Tools
+## Source Engine

-Some of the scripts in this repository work with additional tools for texture conversion, 3D modelling, etc.
+Some of these scripts are designed to export content for use in the Source Engine - there's a bit more setup required for these.

 ### VTFCmd

-Some scripts use VTFCmd to convert textures into the .vtf file format required by Source Engine games.
-VTFCmd.exe should be installed into the root directory.
-You can install this by running `./scripts/install_vtfcmd.sh`
+To convert textures into the .vtf file format, VTFCmd.exe should be installed into the root directory.
+You can grab this automatically by running `./scripts/install_vtfcmd.sh`

-### Blender
+### Blender Plugins

-Some scripts interface with Blender to generate 3D models, or take advantage of Blender's procedural texturing.
-In order for these scripts to function, you will need to ensure that Blender is added to PATH.

-These scripts are built and tested on **Blender 2.91**.
-They may not work on older versions of Blender.

-Some scripts may use the following plugins:
+Scripts that export models for Source Engine use the following plugins:

 - [Blender Source Tools](https://github.com/Artfunkel/BlenderSourceTools)
 - [VHAC-D](https://github.com/tpdickso/blender_vhacd)

-At the time of writing, the "main" releases of these plugins are not designed for Blender 2.9+, so you will need to look around carefully to ensure compatibility.
-Sorry.
+if you're trying to get these working with 2.9 - good luck!